learn-co-curriculum/phase-0-getting-code-with-git/README.md

 just the same as when you click the Fork button on a lab's Canvas page.
 Having your own copy gives you the ability to update its `main` (or `master`) branch without affecting the original repo.

-> **Note**: You _could_ use this workflow for labs.
-Instead of clicking the Fork
-> button on Canvas, you could click the **Octocat** icon next to it.
-That would
-> open up the lab's repo _without_ forking it, and you could then fork the lab
-> using the Fork button on the repo page.

-> **However**, doing so would bypass the `learn-co` gem which means you will
-> need to submit the lab by hand in Canvas and it will not be graded
-> automatically.
-So be sure to continue using the Fork button on the Canvas page
-> for labs!

 ## Conclusion